Rosh HaNikra grottoes: WWII and after: railway and conflicts

 The Paulet–Newcombe Agreement showing Ras en-Nakura as the far left point on the boundary between Palestine and Syria.

 Rosh HaNikra has served as a passage point for trade caravans and armies between Lebanon, Syria, Israel, Egypt, and Africa.
 In 1942, during World War II, after the Allied capture of Vichy-ruled Lebanon, the Haifa-Acre extension of the Hijaz Railway was further expanded into Lebanon for military purposes, which also entailed quarrying the tunnels at Ras el-Nakurah.
 This allowed for a railway connection between Haifa and the cities of Cairo to the south and Beirut to the north, the latter already being connected to Turkey and Iraq, or to Damascus and then via the Hijaz line to Amman.
 It was the South African contingent who blasted the tunnels.

 The railway bridge at Rosh HaNikra was spared by the Haganah during the 1946 Night of the Bridges operation but, following a late-1947 British announcement that it would withdraw from Palestine months ahead of schedule, the bridge was destroyed by the 21st Battalion under the Palmach in late February 1948 to hinder Lebanese arms shipments to Arab forces opposing the UN Partition Plan.
 As repairs were prohibitively expensive, the tunnels were later completely sealed.
 The Lebanese railways have been largely dismantled while the Coastal Railway in Israel currently ends near Nahariya, several kilometers to the south.

+The management of the Cairo-Jaffa-Haifa-Beirut railway apologizes to passengers.

+The clock is broken, the track worn down, the locomotive tired, the weeds high, the fuel expensive, the engineer asleep, the tunnel at Rosh Hanikra blocked.

+And one more little detail — peace is running late.

+But don’t give up: The train is coming.
+It’ll be just a few more minutes.

 Rosh Hanikra was the location where Israeli and Lebanese officials negotiated and concluded an armistice agreement in 1949 which ended the Lebanese-Israeli component of the 1948 War of Israeli Independence.
 A border passage across the Blue Line into Lebanon at the site is sometimes used by UNIFIL personnel.

+Today, the tunnels remain completely sealed.
+A poem is mounted on the Israeli side, yearning for peace with Lebanon.

 Nature reserves and national park

-The area around Rosh HaNikra includes a number of nature reserves:
+The area around the cape of Rosh HaNikra includes a number of nature reserves: